Here we try to answer typical questions about our receivers and GNSS in general.

 Yes (see also "What does RTK positioning give you?").
 However, in this case, the relative position will give you information about the attitude of the vehicle, and not centimeter accurate relative positioning relative to an external coordinate frame (such as NED or ECEF).
 Multiple receivers on the same vehicle can allow determination of heading.
 See the heading and moving baseline articles on the Swift Support portal for more information.

-In what datum do Piksi and Duro operate?
+In what datum do Piksi operate?

 For SPP positioning and SBAS positioning, we output in the datum provided by the GPS system (which people usually refer to as WGS84).